wesreisz/getting_started_with_k8s/content/posts/lesson-1/0-introduction.md

 * What are the defacto industry standards that Kubernetes has catalyzed?
 * What is a K8s controller and how does it work?
 * What kinds of controllers are there, and what roles do they play?
-* What processes run on a K8s master node?
+* What processes run on the control plan?
-* What processes run on a K8s worker node?
+* What processes run on worker node?
-* Exactly what is a pod, or a container in a pod?
+* Exactly what is a pod or a container in a pod?
 * What is a container runtime and what role does it play within a k8s cluster?
 * How does K8s schedule and launch a container?
 * How does pod security and role-based access control (RBAC) work in Kubernetes?